solarwinds/apm-ruby/CONFIGURATION.md

 ### Instrumentation

-You can use OpenTelemetry Ruby instrumentation environmental variable to disable certain instrumentation.
+You can use OpenTelemetry Ruby instrumentation environment variables to disable certain instrumentation.

 > The instrumention class establishes a convention for disabling an instrumentation
 > by environment variable and local configuration.
 An instrumentation disabled